 Compensation Can Cover Expenses from Hearing and Vision Loss

 You rely on your sight and sound to complete everyday tasks and essential job functions.
-However, motor vehicle accidents, dangerous workplace conditions, medical malpractice, and other circumstances can lead to life-changing injuries including vision and hearing loss.
+However, motor vehicle accidents, dangerous workplace conditions and other circumstances can lead to life-changing injuries including vision and hearing loss.
 If you lost your vision or hearing as a result of another party's negligence, you need a personal injury lawyer on your side to fight for your best interests and recover compensation for your injuries.
 Board-certified personal injury trial lawyer Roger "Rocky" Walton has been representing victims across Arlington, TX, for over 20 years.
 Our team can help you focus on your recovery while we fight to recover the compensation you deserve.
 To find out if you have a case, schedule free consultation online or call the Law Firm of Roger “Rocky” Walton, P.C. at (817) 429-4299.

 The Impact of Vision and Hearing Loss Injuries